math218-fall2022/website/content/_index.md

 You should have a fully-charged laptop, tablet with keyboard, or comparable device to every lecture and lab session.

 <a href = "installation.pdf"><i class="material-icons">dashboard</i></a>
-You have have R and RStudio installed.
+You should have R and RStudio installed.
 Click the icon for some basic installation instructions.

 <br><br>